 When you need more living space in your home, converting your garage into a room can be an attractive option.
-Although costs will vary according to your location and specific plans, garage remodeling will generally cost about half of what you’d spend having an addition built from scratch.
+Although costs will vary according to your location and specific plans, a garage conversion will generally cost about half of what you’d spend to build a home addition from scratch.
 However, before you start stockpiling insulation and tearing off garage doors, there are some things you’ll need to consider.

-- Raising the floor to allow insulation and a moisture barrier to be installed underneath.
+- Raising the floor to install insulation and a moisture barrier underneath.

 - Enabling heating and cooling, either by tying into the house’s system or installing an independent system.

-- Installing additional outlets and ensuring your electrical system can handle the additional load.
+- Adding outlets and ensuring your electrical system can handle the additional load.

 - Removing garage door(s) and installing an insulated stud wall.

-- Adding windows and, if needed, a door.
+- Adding windows and, if needed, an exterior door.

-If you intend to turn the garage into more of a studio apartment than an additional room, you’ll also need to account for installing a kitchen/kitchenette and bathroom—which will also mean ensuring your septic system can handle the additional volume and that the space has access to water lines.
+If you intend to turn the garage into a studio apartment, you’ll also need to install a kitchenette and bathroom—which means ensuring your septic system is up to the task and the space has access to water lines.

-There’s no way around it: if you’re going to convert your garage into a room, you’re going to have to do a lot of downsizing first.
+Most of us stuff our garages with, well, stuff.
+So, before you convert your garage into a room, you’re going to have to downsize.
 Your best bet may be to rent a residential roll-off dumpster.
-You’ll likely need to rent a dumpster anyway to deal with construction debris from the actual remodel, and renting one early to deal with your junk removal will allow you to get the job done quickly and easily.
-You can simply back the dumpster up to your garage door and toss the junk in.
-A task that might have taken you a whole weekend if you had to make multiple trips carting away all the junk yourself can now be completed in an afternoon.
+You’ll likely need to rent a dumpster anyway to deal with construction debris, and renting one early to deal with your junk removal will allow you to get the job done quickly.

 But don’t forget about the items you’ll need to keep.
-You’ll want to make sure you have alternate storage, like a shed or a space under your deck/porch, lined up before remodeling begins.
+Make sure you have alternate storage lined up before remodeling begins, whether in your basement, attic or another outdoor area such as a shed or a space under your porch.

-Your goal should be to make your newly remodeled garage look like it was always a part of the house.
-This is especially important to keep the city and/or your neighbors from objecting to your conversion.
-In order to achieve this there are some things you’ll need to plan for beyond the basic construction of the space.
-Some possible examples include:
+Your goal should be to make your newly-remodeled garage look like it was always a part of the house.
+Possible ways to achieve this include:

 - Removing or rerouting your driveway, so that it doesn’t lead to what is now a blank wall.

-- Raising garage floors to the same height as the rest of the house (garage floors are generally built lower)
+- Raising floors to the same level as the rest of the house (not required, but generally recommended).

 - Sound proofing the space.